 Yes, there is!

 You gradually begin to accept that things won’t always go your way and you’re okay with it.
-Your grip on your partner begins to loosen and the spark that was once there, returns.
+Your grip on your partner will begin to loosen and the spark that was once there will return.

-There’s no more name calling and resentment becomes a thing of the past.
-Your relationship is back on track.
+There will be no more name-calling and resentment will become a thing of the past.
+Your relationship will back on track.

-Check out here what many have praised as their relationship/ marriage saver.
+Many have praised this as their relationship/ marriage saver.
 You and your partner deserve it.